ignatov357/einsteinium/INSTALL.md

-Building Einsteinium
+Building Testcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Einsteinium Core reference implementation of Einsteinium.
+See doc/build-*.md for instructions on building the various elements of the Testcoin Core reference implementation of Testcoin.